 If in need of utility assistance in Indiana, it is worth reviewing the various benefits that the program provides to qualifying residents.
 Additionally, by reviewing eligibility requirements associated with the program and the LIHEAP application process, you may be able to determine whether your family will qualify for benefits and you will be better prepared for your application.

-Types of LIHEAP Energy Assistance in Indiana
+Learn About Types of LIHEAP Energy Assistance in Indiana

 In Indiana, cooling and heating assistance is provided to low income residents who qualify while funding is available.
 The program begins each year in the coldest months of the year with an emphasis on providing assistance with the cost of heating bills over cooling ones.
 This low income home energy assistance program can only provide benefits to a family once per year.
 However, if a household is approved to receive heating benefits, cooling benefits will automatically be applied to the household’s utility account the following summer, so long as funding is still available.
 If funding is not available, cooling benefits will not be applied.